Safeguarding children declaration

 The Board of Directors is committed to ensuring practitioners are enabled to act in support of the children and families they work with and to work in partnership with local agencies where we cannot provide this support alone.

-The Board of Directors expect that at all times the needs of the child will be paramount and that whenever possible practitioners will work in partnership with families.
+At all times the needs of the child will be paramount and whenever possible practitioners will work in partnership with families.

 Board level lead

-The director of nursing and patient safety is the board level executive director lead for safeguarding children.
+The Director of Nursing is the board level executive director lead for safeguarding children and is supported by the Assistant Director of Nursing (Safeguarding).
 The board receives an annual safeguarding report and additional reports as necessary.